Activision Blizzard promises change while dodging employee demands

 This was an investor call, and most of the analysts focused on financial concerns.
 Even still, it was a chance for Activision Blizzard’s top executives to face questions.
 Unfortunately, none of the analyst queries were the difficult kind that the company needs to be answering.
 None addressed what responsibility Kotick has regarding the allegations.

 Many questions didn’t concern the situation at all, instead asking about monetary concerns like user acquisition for King and mobile advertising.
-When asked about morale at Blizzard, and its potential impact on game development, Oneal responded, “When our people feel safe and supported, the rest will take of itself.”
+When asked about morale at Blizzard, and its potential impact on game development, Oneal responded, “When our people feel safe and supported, the rest will take care of itself.”

 This is an investor call, so we didn’t expect a reckoning or grilling.
 But it feels like Activision Blizzard got off easy with only two questions focusing on the California lawsuit.